alexisv/blog/docs/_posts/2025-06-07-deploy-a-ldap-server-workload.markdown

 " %}

 ### Create a certificate and key for LDAP TLS

+These are needed so that the LDAP server can use TLS/SSL.
+I will create a self-signed certificate.

 Create a SSL config with Subject Alternative Name (SAN).
 The config file is named `ldap-cert.conf`.